elopio/docs/source/index.md

 The stable Augur application is built and hosted at [https://app.augur.net](https://app.augur.net).
 If you want to use or help test Augur, you do not need to download or install anything!
 Just go to [https://app.augur.net](https://app.augur.net) and start using it.
 (If you want to use our cutting-edge development client, this is maintained at [https://dev.augur.net](https://dev.augur.net) -- warning, we push changes to augur-dev.firebaseapp.com pretty rapidly, so it can be a bit buggy!
 We suggest simply using [https://app.augur.net](https://app.augur.net) for a more stable experience.)

-Augur has its own dedicated Stack Exchange which can be found at [augur.stackexchange.com](https://augur.stackexchange.com/).
-The Stack Exchange allows people to ask questions about Augur and get answers to those questions.
+Augur has its own dedicated [Stack Exchange](https://augur.stackexchange.com), which allows anyone to ask questions about Augur and get answers to those questions.
 It's a great resource to find the answers for questions you might have that aren't answered directly in these documents.
 Additionally, you can chat with us on [Discord](https://discordapp.com).
 If you'd like to join the conversation, just go to [invite.augur.net](http://invite.augur.net) and sign up.
 Most questions are best asked in the `#dev` or `#general` channels.

 Getting Started
 ---------------

 If you would like to help develop Augur, you'll need to build the client from source.
 To do this, first install [Node.js](https://nodejs.org/), and [Git](https://git-scm.com/downloads).

-Next, clone the [Augur repository](https://github.com/AugurProject/augur) from Github by opening a terminal window and typing:
+Next, clone the [Augur GitHub repository](https://github.com/AugurProject/augur) by opening a terminal window and typing:

 `$ git clone https://github.com/AugurProject/augur.git`